Zbrojovka Z 9

-The Zbrojovka Z 9 was a car produced by Československá Zbrojovka in the 1930s.
+The Zbrojovka Z 9 is a car produced by Československá Zbrojovka in the 1930s.
 First shown in 1929, the car had a conventional design, with a liquid-cooled two cylinder two stroke mounted at the front driving the rear wheels.
 In addition to a four door open top phaeton body, the car was also produced as a two-door to order, as both a roadster and a sedan, and a doorless pickup.
 In 1931, one car was raced 10255 km across Europe, while another participated in the Monte Carlo Rally, although it did not finish.
 Production ran until 1932, with a total of 850 produced.

 Design

 At the Prague Motor Show October 1929, Zbrojovka showed a slightly larger car than the Z 18 designed for a more upmarket customer.
 The car was put into production in 1930 as the Z 9 to replace the earlier vehicle.
 The Z 9 was of a conventional front-engine, rear-wheel drive layout, with drum brakes on all wheels, rigid axles, a three speed manual gearbox and a Gleason rear differential.
 Power was provided by a front-mounted, liquid-cooled, two cylinder two stroke 993 cc engine with a bore of 79.5 mm and stroke of 100 mm.
 The car was equipped with a 33 L fuel tank, ran on a fuel to oil ration of 33:1 and had a 12V electric starter.

 The basic body style was a four door open top phaeton which was available in black and cost 42,000 Kčs.
 The phaeton was 3950 mm long with a wheelbase of 2650 mm.
 It was 1460 mm wide and 1450 mm high.
 Curb weight was 1050 kg.
 The Z 9 was also available as a two door roadster by order and a two door Tudor sedan, which was 1655 mm high and available in dark blue and dark green.
 Other vehicles were fitted with bodies produced by third parties, including two door cabriolet and semi-cabriolet designs created by Fischer of Brno and Brožík of Plzeň, and a four door cabriolet produced by Sodomka.
 In addition to the various passenger car models, the Z 9 was produced as a doorless pickup.